hite/generator-wpd/README.md

 + add static server to mobile-basic generator .
 More about grunt-localserver
 + remove GMU static directory , replace with bower import in generator mobile-basic
 + add missing packages in package.json of mobile-basic
-+ simply `yo wpd:mobile-basic` flow of installation
++ simplify `yo wpd:mobile-basic` flow of installation
 + add scss demo files in generator mobile-basic
 + enable weinre and watch function  running in concurrent